 Unfortunately, the answer is NO. The tweaks in this guide only allow you to protect the Windows 10/11 environment.
 However, if your concern is with online privacy, then you should use a VPN.
 With the increase of ISP monitoring, a VPN is a must-use service.
 A misconception among many people is that a VPN is only needed to access geo-restricted content.
 Well, it is not precisely correct.

 Apart from letting you access streaming content and services, a VPN also encrypts all your connections using various Tunneling protocols.
 Also, many new VPN services like Surfshark provide advanced features like ads, Malware, and tracker blocker.
-Hence, you should use a VPN regularly and especially when you are using public Wi-Fi.
+Hence, you should use a VPN regularly, especially when using public Wi-Fi.

 So this concludes the Windows 10/11 Hardening checklist.
 This article includes all the tricks that will make your Windows 10 and Windows 11 safer.
 However, always remember that you have to be careful with every Windows update and check for the changes in the new version.
 If there is any change in the privacy sections, you will have to change the particulars accordingly.